fence-io/website/content/articles/k8s-resources-validation/kubewarden/index.md

 Kubewarden supports offline policy evaluation, making it an excellent fit for CI/CD pipelines.
 By integrating Kubewarden into CI pipelines, organizations can ensure that resource definitions are compliant with policies before they are deployed to a Kubernetes cluster.
 This is achieved by:

 **Policy Testing**: Policies can be tested against resource definitions during the build phase, catching non-compliant configurations early in the development lifecycle.
+More details about policy testing are [here](https://docs.kubewarden.io/tutorials/testing-policies).

-**Pre-Deployment Checks**: Resource definitions can be evaluated against policies as part of the deployment pipeline, preventing non-compliant resources from reaching the cluster.
+The testing approach involves developers who create the policies, ensuring they receive immediate feedback on policy compliance in the CI pipeline.
+This allows them to address issues before merging code.

-**Feedback Loop**: Developers receive immediate feedback on policy compliance, allowing them to address issues before merging code or deploying applications.
+Additionally, cluster operators benefit from a feedback loop where resource definitions are evaluated against policies as part of the deployment pipeline, preventing non-compliant resources from reaching the cluster.

 ## Policies Catalog

-Kubewarden offers a rich catalog of pre-defined policies that address common use cases and best practices.
+Kubewarden offers [pre-defined policies](https://artifacthub.io/packages/search?kind=13&sort=relevance&page=1) that address common use cases and best practices.
 The policies catalog includes:

-**Security Policies**: Enforce security best practices, such as requiring certain labels or annotations, enforcing resource limits, and validating container images.
+**Security Policies**: Enforce security best practices, such as Pod Security Policy standard, and validating container images.

-**Compliance Policies**: Ensure resources comply with regulatory requirements and organizational standards.
+**Compliance Policies**: Ensure resources adhere to regulatory requirements and organizational standards, such as enforcing or validating the presence of specific labels or annotations.

 **Operational Policies**: Improve cluster operations by enforcing naming conventions, validating configuration settings, and ensuring resource consistency.

-The policies catalog serves as a starting point for organizations, providing ready-to-use policies that can be customized to meet specific needs.
+This list serves as a starting point for organizations, providing ready-to-use policies that can be customized to meet specific needs.

 # Installation